PacktPublishing/starter-blog/README.md

 ### Welcome to the Gatsby Plugin Library
 **What was covered in this section:**
-- Introducing the Gatsby plugin library.
+- Introducing the Gatsby Plugin Library.
-- Exploring other plugin options.
+- Installing more plugins to use in our app.
-- Installing some more plugins for us to use in our app.
+- Updating our config.

 **Resources:**
 - [Plugin Library](https://www.gatsbyjs.org/plugins/)